mmphego/mmphego.github.io/_posts/2022-03-21-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-3.md

 { % endraw %}

-Now run the following commands to replace the spaces with tabs:
+Now run the following commands to replace the spaces with tabs and to make the file executable:

 ```bash
 unexpand Makefile > Makefile.new